 Our main focus is on the implications of changes in tax and welfare policy for the disposable incomes of men and women.
 In order to establish a framework within which this topic can be analysed, we begin by considering the implications and interpretation of income differences between men and women, and between spouses and partners.
 We do not attempt here to review the literature on the growth of female participation in the Irish labour market, on gender differentials in the extent of part time working, gender differentials regarding the impact of the recession on employment rates or on gender differentials in hourly earnings.
 These issues are worthy of study in their own right, but are a "given" from the point of view of the current study.
-The backdrop of strong growth in women's labour market participation is set out in an earlier Equality Research Series report (Russell et al., 2009); Russell, McGinnity and Kingston (2014) examine the impact of the recession on gender differences in employment; and the extent and sources of the gender wage gap in Ireland have been analysed by Callan et al. 2001 and McGuinness et al. 2009.
+The backdrop of strong growth in women's labour market participation is set out in an earlier Equality Research Series report (Russell et al., 2009); Russell, McGinnity and Kingston (2014) examine the impact of the recession on gender differences in employment; and the atl.
+2001 and McGuinness et al. 2009.